Cardiopulmonary resuscitation: Devices for assisting in manual CPR

-Mechanical chest compression devices have not been found to be better than standard manual compressions.
-Their use is reasonable in situations where manual compressions are not safe to perform such as a moving vehicle.
+Mechanical chest compression devices are not better than standard manual compressions.
+Their use is reasonable in situations where manual compressions are not safe to perform, such as in a moving vehicle.

 Audible and visual prompting may improve the quality of CPR and prevent the decrease of compression rate and depth that naturally occurs with fatigue, and to address this potential improvement, a number of devices have been developed to help improve CPR technique.

 These items can be devices to be placed on top of the chest, with the rescuer's hands going over the device, and a display or audio feedback giving information on depth, force or rate, or in a wearable format such as a glove.
 Several published evaluations show that these devices can improve the performance of chest compressions.

 As well as its use during actual CPR on a cardiac arrest victim, which relies on the rescuer carrying the device with them, these devices can also be used as part of training programs to improve basic skills in performing correct chest compressions.

 Devices for providing automatic CPR

 Mechanical CPR has not seen as much use as mechanical ventilation; however, use in the prehospital setting is increasing.
 Devices on the market include the LUCAS device, developed at the University Hospital of Lund, and AutoPulse.
 Both use straps around the chest to secure the patient.
-The first generation of the LUCAS uses a gas-driven piston and motor-driven constricting band, while later version are battery operated.
+The first generation of the LUCAS uses a gas-driven piston and motor-driven constricting band, while later versions are battery-operated.

-There are several advantages to automated devices: they allow rescuers to focus on performing other interventions; they do not fatigue and begin to perform less effective compressions, as humans do; they are able to perform effective compressions in limited-space environments such as air ambulances, where manual compressions are difficult, and they allow ambulance workers to be strapped in safely rather than standing over a patient in a speeding vehicle.
+There are several advantages to automated devices: they allow rescuers to focus on performing other interventions; they do not fatigue and begin to perform less effective compressions, as humans do; they can perform effective compressions in limited-space environments such as air ambulances, where manual compressions are difficult, and they allow ambulance workers to be strapped in safely rather than standing over a patient in a speeding vehicle.
 However the disadvantages are cost to purchase, time to train emergency personnel to use them, interruption to CPR to implement, potential for incorrect application and the need for multiple device sizes.

 Several studies have shown little or no improvement in survival rates but acknowledge the need for more study.

 Mobile apps for providing CPR instructions

-To support training and incident management, mobile apps have been published on the largest app markets.
+To support training and incident management, mobile apps have been published in the largest app markets.
 An evaluation of 61 available apps has revealed that a large number do not follow international guidelines for basic life support and many apps are not designed in a user-friendly way.
-As a result, the Red Cross updated and endorsed its emergency preparedness application, which uses pictures, text and videos to assist the user.

-The UK Resuscitation Council, has an app, called Lifesaver, which shows how to perform CPR.
+As a result, the Red Cross updated and endorsed its emergency preparedness application, which uses pictures, text, and videos to assist the user.
+The UK Resuscitation Council has an app, called Lifesaver, which shows how to perform CPR.